The Ultimate Keto Chocolate Lasagna (Rich, Creamy & No-Bake)

 3. The Chocolate Mousse

-Finally, I top everything with freshly whipped cream and shaved sugar-free dark chocolate.
-It needs a good chill in the fridge—at least 4 hours—to set properly so you can slice clean squares.
+Finally, top it all off with fresh whipped cream and shaved sugar-free dark chocolate.
+It needs a few hours in the fridge to set into that perfect, sliceable consistency.

 Can I freeze this dessert?